- First and foremost, relays are exciting and fun.

 - Complete one or both of the courses, as many times as you’d like.
 Go alone or in pairs.

 - National team relay: Teams to be submitted in writing by the national federation representative 24 hours prior to the race.

-- Club relay: Online registration of teams is available below.
+- Club relay: Online registration of teams is closed.